-Toxic moth balls are about as dreadful as a moth infestation itself, so here are some natural steps you can take to protect your woolens and other clothing.
+Toxic moth balls can be about as dreadful as a moth infestation itself, so we've explored a few natural, pleasant alternatives you can take to protect your woolens and other clothing you keep stored away.

 What You Need